 2. Check the UAV Forecast

 Building on the above point, you can use a UAV forecast to further assess piloting conditions.
 This is an important drone photography tip to ensure the safety of your equipment.
 Official UAV forecasts contain a wide range of useful information including:

 - Min/max cloud cover

 - Min/max visibility

 Essentially, a UAV forecast is an extremely detailed weather report.
 Using this forecast, you can gauge exactly when and where it will be suitable to use your drone.
 The depth of this report is incredible – a full UAV forecast, for example, shows a breakdown by the hour of the above conditions.
-Below is an example screenshot of a typical forecast (you can also download UAV forecast apps):
+Above is an example screenshot of a typical forecast (you can also download UAV forecast apps).

 3. Ensure You Have Permission to Fly

 If you’re new to flying a drone, you might not know that there are many locations that are simply off-limits when it comes to flying.
 Some are common sense places, such as airports and military bases but restrictions can extend beyond that.

 But your right to fly can also depend on additional factors, like registering your drone on a national database.